Lu Qing

 Lu Qing (路青) is a Chinese modern and contemporary artist.

 Early life

-She was born in 1964, in Shenyang, the Capital of Liaoning province in the Northeast.
-She arrived in Beijing when she was 16 to enroll in art school.
+Qing was born in 1964, in Shenyang, the Capital of Liaoning province in the Northeast.
+She moved in Beijing when she was 16 to enroll in art school.
 Both of her parents had background in the arts, she was warned not to follow in their footsteps for fear of any recurrence of the persecution and imprisonment of the artist that occurred during the cultural revolution.
 She is quoted saying, "institutional education system that standardized art into 'right or wrong', I was very rebellious throughout my eight years against this old system".
 "I became an artist to focus on my own interests".

-She graduated, printmaking department, Central Academy of Fine Arts, Beijing, China, in 1989.
+Qing graduated from the Central Academy of Fine Arts in 1989.